Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Border2D 4,15,0

-If you prefer to run the program with a Command Button Click Event Procedure, then you must use text boxes on the Form to set the parameter values of the function and use references of the text boxes in command parameters.
+If you prefer to run the program with a Command Button Click Event Procedure, then you must use text boxes on the Form to set the parameter values of the function and use references to the text boxes in command parameters.

 Example: